Inspire Education's news

 The role of payroll clerk is considered an entry level accountant job position, meaning it is ideal if you have just completed a relevant vocational qualification and are looking to enter the workforce in an accounting related role.

-- • Certificate IV in Accounting
+- • Certificate IV in Accounting and Bookkeeping

 - • Certificate III in Business Administration